mithunkumarc/learning_angular/services/ReadMe.md

 #### TreeShakable :  doubt**

       creating service only if requested (user providedIn for implementation)

+- provideIn is treeshakable syntax, if injectable service/class is not used it will not be added to bundle
 - if service is used only specific to a class then use providers(which provides dependency) at class level
 - if service is used accross app use providedIn syntax at Injectable(service level declaration: treeshakable syntax)
 - With providedIn: 'any', all eagerly loaded modules share a singleton instance;